 - “Not interested” feedback prompts

 - Overall likes & dislikes

 The overall top ranking factor for content on YouTube is currently ‘viewer satisfaction’.
-Back in 2011 the top ranking metric was clicks & views and 2012 was watch time.
+Back in 2011, the top ranking metric was clicks & views and in 2012 watched time.
 2015 was when the current metric was introduced but as you can see, things tend to change quickly.

-You may ask, how does YouTube measure said ‘viewer satisfaction’?
-Well you might have noticed a survey pops up every once in a while when you’re watching a video asking how did you feel about the content you just watched, this data is then used to accurately train prediction models in order to select, identify and highlight videos which are satisfying to the viewer.
+You may ask, how does YouTube measure say ‘viewer satisfaction’?
+Well, you might have noticed a survey pops up every once in a while when you’re watching a video asking how you feel about the content you just watched, this data is then used to accurately train prediction models in order to select, identify and highlight videos which are satisfying to the viewer.
 Engagement signals are also factored in, mainly likes & dislikes.